ow2-proactive/scheduling-abstraction-layer/README.md

 ## Introduction

-SAL is a project developed under the EU project Morphemic.
+SAL is a project developed under the Morphemic project, part of the EU's Horizon 2020 initiative.
 It offers an abstraction layer on top of the ProActive Scheduler & Resource Manager, making it easier for users to interact with the scheduler and take advantage of its features.
 Whether you want to use SAL as a microservice or deploy it as a Docker container, this repository provides the necessary resources to get you started.

 ## Installation

+SAL can be used either as a standalone microservice or as a Docker container.
+Choose the approach that best suits your requirements.

+### As Microservice

 To use SAL as a microservice, follow these steps: